mtov/engsoftmoderna/en/chapter2.md

-**What is the ideal length of an iteration?** It's hard to say because it depends on the characteristics of the team, the contracting company, the complexity of the system to be developed, etc.
+**What is the ideal length of an iteration?** It's hard to say because it depends on the characteristics of the team, the contracting company, the complexity of the system under development, etc.
 Short iterations---for example, of one week---provide quicker feedback.
-But they require a greater commitment from clients, as a new product increment must be validated every week.
-Also, they require the stories to be simpler.
+But they require a greater commitment from clients, as a new software increment must be validated every week.
+Also, they require stories to be simpler.
 On the other hand, longer iterations---for example, one month---allow the team to plan and complete the tasks more calmly.
 However, it takes a bit longer to receive client feedback, which can